![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 Step 1, book the Eurostar

-Go to www.eurostar.com to book your Eurostar tickets between London and Paris.
-Use the Eurostar times above as a guide, but by all means book an earlier Eurostar outwards, or a later Eurostar on the way back, if this has cheaper seats available or if you'd like to stop off in Paris for a while.
-You print out your own ticket.
+Go to www.eurostar.com to book the Eurostar from London to Paris.
+Use the times above as a guide, by all means book an earlier Eurostar outwards or a later Eurostar on the way back, if it's cheaper or if you'd like to stop off in Paris.
+You print your ticket or show it on your phone.

-If you don't live in London, see the advice on buying connecting tickets from other UK towns & cities here.
+If you don't live in London, see advice on buying from other UK towns & cities to connect with Eurostar.

 -